 Students need to know that it is unlawful to use mobile phones or electronic devices to:

-- Parents seeking to send a message to their child must do so via the Front Office.
-Even in cases of emergency, SCAS needs to ensure that students are under the care and supervision of suitably qualified staff and have up to date information on all students at all times during school hours.
+Parents seeking to send a message to their child must do so via the Front Office.
+Even in emergency cases, SCAS needs to ensure that students are under the care and supervision of suitably qualified staff and have up to date information on all students at all times during school hours.
 If students need to contact parents during the day, they are to go to the relevant administration office after seeking permission from their Head of School or classroom teacher.

-- No abusive emails, pictures or information are to be sent or received by staff and students.
+No abusive emails, pictures or information are sent or received by staff and students.

-- Disrupting others’ learning or damaging others’ property will result in restorative justice whereby the cost of replacing the property and/or repairing the damage will be borne by the perpetrator.
+Disrupting others’ learning or damaging others’ property will result in restorative justice whereby the perpetrator will bear the cost of replacing the property and repairing the damage

 Uphold Laws regarding Copyright and Intellectual Property